 - Bragdon v.
 Abbot (1998) - The Court held that individuals who are HIV-positive (or perceived to be HIV-positive) are considered disabled under the ADA.

 - Murphy v.
-United Parcel Service (1999) - The Court ruled that a person's disability is determined with regard to the mitigating factors employed; in this case, the petitioner's impairment did not "substantially limit" any major life activities if properly medicated.
+United Parcel Service (1999) - The Court ruled that a person's disability is determined with regard to the mitigating factors employed.
+In this case, the petitioner's impairment did not "substantially limit" any major life activities if properly medicated.

-How to File a Public Accommodations Claim Under the ADA
+How To File a Public Accommodations Claim Under the ADA

-If you believe you have been discriminated against on the basis of a disability when trying to access a restaurant, sports venue, school campus, or other public accommodation, you may want to file a claim.
+Suppose you believe you've been discriminated against on the basis of a disability when trying to access a restaurant, sports venue, school campus, or other public accommodation provider.
+Maybe you've been denied equal access or been subjected to segregation.
+In that case, you may want to file a claim.

 - Name, address, telephone number